-There is an elevator to all levels of the building so getting to my room with my baggage was no trouble.
-I found my room easily with signs colorfully displayed on all of the walls, and was easy to find.
+There is an elevator to all levels of the building so getting to my room with baggage was no trouble.
+Directions to my room were colorfully displayed on all of the walls, and was easy to find.
 There are ART PIECES EVERYWHERE in this place!
 Being an artist myself, this made me smile from ear to ear despite my fatigue.
 Upon entering the room I noticed how clean it was, the crisp bed sheets were placed on my pillow, the bedspread neatly folded - hooks on the side of the bed for a towel or a coat.
 It was also very quiet.....HEAVEN!

-I noticed there were two other beds that were made, of the 4 that were in the room, so I knew I would have at least one roommate.
+Two other beds were made of the 4 that were in the room, so I knew I would have at least one roommate.
 There is always a sense of excitement when I come to Hostels because I truly never know who I will meet.
-I often meet those who are adventurers, like myself, who regale me of their travel tales.
+I often meet those who are adventurers, like myself & regale me with their travel tales.
 Inquires on my end are made as to what to see when visiting their home countries (to put in my memory bank).
 This is one of the main reasons I LOVE to stay in Hostels, to meet people & to have activities to participate in available in order to do so.

-Upon further exploration of my room, I was very pleased to see a mat for the shower, towels for each bed, soap in the bathroom (which was a separate area from the shower), as well as small bottles of shampoo, conditioner, and lotion were situated on the shelves.
+Upon further exploration of my room, I was very pleased to see a mat for the shower, towels for each bed, soap in the bathroom (which was a separate area from the shower).
+Small bottles of shampoo, conditioner, and lotion were situated on the shelves.
 In my sleep-deprived state, I actually questioned if I was staying in a Hostel or in a Hotel.
-I really loved that the bathroom was separate from the shower room & both rooms had doors that could lock as well as lighting and an exhaust fan.
+I really loved that the bathroom was separate from the shower room.
+Both rooms had doors that could lock as well as lighting and an exhaust fan.

 When you stay in a hostel with 4 other women in the same room things can get a little dicey with getting ready for the day.
 With my dorm being filled to capacity during my stay, there were no issues with access to the bathroom or shower, nor were we inundated with unsavory smells.
 I promptly inspected and made up the bed.
 In doing so I discovered some very nice amenities.

 Each bunk bed has a power strip at the head of the bed, with a personal reading light, an electric plug, a shelf above the power strip for glasses/contacts or other paraphernalia you may like to keep within reach at night.
 If you lay down on the bed, each bed has a decorative piece of wood that shields you a little more from both ambient light and light that may come from the neighboring bunk beds.

 To get electricity in the room, you must insert your card into the slot near the door and keep it there.
 This is not a problem for me, but I also leave quite early every morning to go and explore.
-When arriving back to the room I noticed that in removing the card it also turns off the heat to the room.
+When back into the room I noted that in removing the card it also turns off the heat to the room.
 Each room has it's own thermostat equipped for both heating and Air Conditioning.

 Each room has an electronic card reader outside the room with correlating cards to allow the guest inside.
 The facility has a security guard on duty as well as security cameras everywhere!
 There are lockers in each room to secure any valuables you may want to have protected.

 Traveler Tip: Be sure to bring your own padlock to each hostel you stay at.
 ClinkNoord does have Padlocks available for purchase should you forget your own.

-The facility itself closes its doors around 7pm every night.
+The facility itself closes its doors around 7 pm every night.
 You can still access the building with a card scanner on the side with a buzzer for the front desk to be let in.
-I really appreciated this, as there was a new nightclub literally within a few hundred feet of the Hostel & it made me feel incredibly safe once I entered the doors of ClinkNoord.
+I really appreciated this, as there was a new nightclub literally within a few hundred feet of the Hostel.
+Being able to 'key in' made me feel incredibly safe once I entered the doors of ClinkNoord.
 If you arrive early you can utilize their locker system for your luggage which is right at the front desk.
 They have padlocks for sale or you can use your own.

 Traveler tip: When staying in Hostels it is much easier to travel with and store luggage when only traveling with a backpack and a carry-on.